 A recent PeercastTM in the Accounts Receivable (O2C) research area featured a company with over $50B in annual revenue and operations in over 70 countries around the globe.
 In the middle of a four-year journey to transition Accounts Receivable from a country-by-country model to Shared Services, they now have the opportunity to leverage a common design for each regional center, where the complexities of trying to get approval or buy-in at the country level are no longer an issue.
 Our feature company used RPA and proven industry solutions to standardize and automate work processes as part of the transition to a Shared Services delivery model.

-In the area of Artificial Intelligence (AI) the goal was to use AI to discover patterns and trends in dispute data to help prioritize effort to review and resolve disputes.
+In the area of Artificial Intelligence (AI) the goal was to use AI to discover patterns and trends in dispute data to help prioritize efforts to review and resolve disputes.
 In an environment where over 90% of the time no correction is required, AI gives an edge in predicting if a claim from a customer is valid or not, which allows AR Analysts to more effectively prioritize their work by focusing on claims that have the greatest promise.
-For this project they hired a small data science company to review large datasets that included valid and invalid disputes that included nineteen different variables.
+For this project, they hired a small data science company to review large datasets that included valid and invalid disputes that included nineteen different variables.
 The program then created its own logic and algorithms for suspicious transactions based on attributes of the data.

 Attending the Peercast was a unique opportunity for members to gain insights without having to filter out any hype or spin, or fend off the flurry of follow-up calls from vendors intent on meeting monthly sales targets.
-Because Peercasts are professionally-facilitated discussions between peers who are each practitioners working as employees of large companies across a wide range of industries, the only motivation of presenters or member attendees is to get to the truth as quickly and painlessly a possible.
+Because Peercasts are professionally-facilitated discussions between peers who are each practitioners working as employees of large companies across a wide range of industries, the only motivation of presenters or member attendees is to get to the truth as quickly and painlessly as possible.
 To attend a Peercast, your company must have a membership with Peeriosity, and consultants and vendors are specifically excluded from membership.

 Here are the details: